leolimasa/nova/README.md

 # nova
 Easy to write, easy to read, hard to break.
 A new programming language.

-Loose thread: while writing the test_arithmetic_ops, it looks like the order of operations for mult and add is wrong.
-Check that.
-Also come up with helper functions to generate ast enums a bit easier.
+Loose thread: the bool test for expression is failing.
+Fix it.

 ## IR